Distributed Adapter

 Built-in Adapters

-@flowcraft/bullmq-adapter: BullMQ and Redis.@flowcraft/sqs-adapter: AWS SQS and DynamoDB.@flowcraft/gcp-adapter: Google Pub/Sub, Firestore, and Redis.@flowcraft/azure-adapter: Azure Queues, Cosmos DB, and Redis.@flowcraft/kafka-adapter: Apache Kafka, Cassandra, and Redis.@flowcraft/rabbitmq-adapter: RabbitMQ, PostgreSQL, and Redis.
+@flowcraft/bullmq-adapter: BullMQ and Redis.@flowcraft/sqs-adapter: AWS SQS and DynamoDB.@flowcraft/gcp-adapter: Google Pub/Sub, Firestore, and Redis.@flowcraft/azure-adapter: Azure Queues, Cosmos DB, and Redis.@flowcraft/kafka-adapter: Apache Kafka, Cassandra, and Redis.@flowcraft/rabbitmq-adapter: RabbitMQ, PostgreSQL, and Redis.@flowcraft/cloudflare-adapter: Cloudflare Queues, Durable Objects, and KV.

 For examples, see the Adapters Guide.